bluemelov1/KomplRechnernetze/szenario3/README.md

 sudo nixos-rebuild switch
 ```

-We applay the same confiruation with exchanges ip addresses and AS numbers to the R1 and R2.
+We applay the same configuration with exchanged ip addresses and AS numbers to the R1 and R2.
 For the CL0 and CL1 (clients) we just have to configure the network connection and set the default gatway to the connected bgp router.
 The following code block shows you how we did that.

 ```
   networking = {